Dog Food Ingredients Revealed

 food industry practices, he said, "Processing is the wild card in nutritional value that is, by and large,

-simply ignored.
 Heating, cooking, rendering, freezing, dehydrating, canning, extruding, pelleting, baking,

 and so forth, are so commonplace that they are simply thought of as synonymous with food itself."
 Processing

 meat and by-products used in pet food can greatly diminish their nutritional value, but cooking increases